Rabbit Fricassee in Wine Sauce

-Stewed rabbit in an amazing sauce.
-Delicious and solemn!
-Rabbit fricassee in wine sauce is a classic of French cuisine.
-There are many options for its preparation, but it is stewing that allows the meat to be so tender and soft.
+Braised rabbit in a stunning sauce — delicious and elegant!
+Rabbit fricassee in wine sauce is a French classic.
+There are many ways to make it, but slow braising is what makes the meat so tender and silky.

 Mashenka♀Author avatar